AhaanV05/AhaanV05/README.md

 # Hello There👋, Im Ahaan!

 ## 🚀**About Me**
 I'm a student at Manipal University Jaipur, pursuing a B.Tech in Computer Science Engineering, specializing in AIML and graduating in 2028.
-My coding journey began in 9th grade with Java and am now a member of MUJ's ACM Club, contributing to the Projects and Research SigAi, as part of the junior working team.
+My coding journey began in 9th grade with Java and am now a member of MUJ's ACM Club, contributing to the Projects and Research team in SigAi, as part of the junior working team.

 **🔭 Currently working on:**
 1. [Video Cleaner](https://github.com/AhaanV05/Video-Cleaner)